Unpackerr/unpackerr/README.md

 this was causing a lot of issues on my server.
 I have a Mac.
 Check this out if you're in the same boat: http://blog.mact.me/2014/10/22/yosemite-upgrade-changes-open-file-limit

+Deluge takes a while to reply with a lot of transfers.
+Set the timeout to 30+s.
+I use 60s on my server and it seems to be okay.

 ## TODO

 - Add code for tagged downloads.
 Allow extracting things besides radarr/sonarr.